slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 ---
-title: "Using SLATE to Implement Remote Desktop in Open OnDemand"
+title: "Using SLATE to Enable Remote Desktop in Open OnDemand"
 overview: A guide to using SLATE to run an Open OnDemand instance.
 published: true
 permalink: blog/slate-open-ondemand-desktop.html